Cisco Compliance Audit

 - The process-level pass/fail is simple and strict.

-- If teams need nuanced gating (for example, allow WARN but not FAIL in certain categories), that policy should be added intentionally rather than hidden in ambiguous CLI behavior.
+- If teams need nuanced gating (for example, allow WARN but not FAIL in certain categories), that policy should be added intentionally rather than hidden in ambiguous CLI behaviour.

 2) Orchestrator Pattern and Concurrency Safety¶